 There is generally ample wheelchair seating in the sanctuary.
-Requests for any other special needs accommodation should be emailed to Melanie Collins in the Graduation Office at email@example.com.
-Please contact the Graduation Office with any requests no later than 6 weeks prior to commencement.
+Requests for any other special needs accommodation should be emailed to Student Central at firstname.lastname@example.org.
+Please contact us with any requests no later than 6 weeks prior to commencement.

 Arrival and Parking

 Guests and visitors may park in the parking lots adjacent to the sanctuary where the commencement service will be held.
 Concordia personnel will be stationed throughout the lot to guide you as you park and to assist with directions.
 Parking is limited, so please carpool whenever possible.

 The Commencement program lists the names of all eligible candidates as provided by the Office of the Registrar at the time of publication.
 The inclusion or exclusion of a name in the program does not indicate completion or non-completion of degree requirements.

 Four-year undergraduate students are eligible for graduation with Latin Honors from the university.
 Latin Honors at commencement and honor cord eligibility are determined using the GPA earned by the student by end of the term preceding the commencement service.
 Undergraduate students must also meet the sixty (60) hour residency requirement by the end of their final term.
 A student’s final GPA and appropriate Latin Honors will be posted on their final official transcript.

 Undergraduate students who have earned a Latin Honors status will be noted in the program with an asterisk by their name and will receive an honor cord from the university.
 If they are a member of a university recognized honor society, they are welcome to wear any additional honors regalia offered by their honor society.

 Graduate students who are members of a university recognized honor society can be identified by their honor society regalia.
 Graduate students are also welcome to wear any honors regalia offered by the honor society to which they belong.